SondosElshopaky/Meta-Tracker-Website/README.md

 # Meta-Tracker-Website

 I created this website during my internship at METAS in 2023.
-This is the initial website version to market "Meta-Tracker" application that haven't been released yet.
+This is the initial unofficial website version to market "Meta-Tracker" application that haven't been released yet.

 In this Project, I used HTML and CSS, as well as some JavaScript libraries to animate some elements.